andreas8311/Meteo/README.md

 ### The Model
 The Deep Learning model behind the scene uses a particular layer system called ConvLSTM2d.
 It is a special layer that is a combination of CNN and RNN.

-The model has been trained on rainy sequences in France over the last years
+The model has been trained on rainy sequences in France over the last years.
+Several loss functions were tested, including custom correlation and mse loss functions, targeting only a small area (Greater Paris region) on the output images.